MCAT Math Advice

 3. Avoid decimals until you have no choice.
 Fractions will usually permit you to be more efficient.
 For huge and tiny numbers, you need to be comfortable with scientific notation.
 If you can hang on to variables for as long as possible, that's even better.
 You may be surprised how many times mass m ends up being irrelevant as it happily cancels out!

-Feel free to share the above information to other students.
+free to share the above information to other students.